ouya/docs/forge_tv.md

 Some games are perfectly functional, whereas other games may have issues with input, and other games may have cosmetic issues with button images.

-This document will help you put your `OUYA Game` on `Razer Cortex TV` (the storefront for the Forge TV) by making your game `OUYA Everywhere` compliant.
+This document will help you put your game on `Razer Cortex TV` (the storefront for the Forge TV) by making your game `OUYA Everywhere` compliant.

 ## Table of Contents